lservius/ClonalGroupCollapse/README.txt

 	dataProcessing_CGC.R	script used to process the Hospitalised COVID-19 Patient and Respiratory Syncytial Virus Live Challenge (Stewart et al. Frontiers 2022) data, including the data cleaning and the clonal group collapse (CGC) - the dataset will need to be downloaded in to the top level of this data folder to use this script. func_dataProcessing.R	contained are the additional functions that are called in the dataProcessing_CGC.R script to process the data.
 Also includes the function used for oversampling the data for the training, however this has been separately placed in the ./functions folder and will be referenced from there for the model scripts.

-	/processed
-			covid-cg.txt		processed Hospitalised COVID-19 Patient data from Stewart et al. Frontiers (2022) using dataProcessing_CGC.R script. rsv-cg.txt		processed Respiratory Syncytial Virus Live Challenge data from Stewart et al. Frontiers (2022) using dataProcessing_CGC.R script.

-/clean_noCGC		contains the intermediate step for the data-processing at the cleaning stage, before clonal group collapse - used to produce part of Table S1 in main.py.

 ./functions
 	func_data-balance.R	function used for oversampling for the minority class which indicates a cross-class clonal group. func_LASSO-CV-AD.R	function used to perform the all-donor (AD) cross-validation of the hyperparameter (lambda) search for LASSO logistic regression (LR). func_LASSO-CV-L1DO	function used to perform the leave-one-donor-out (L1DO) cross-validation of the hyperparameter (lambda) search for LASSO logistic regression (LR). func_predictThreshold.R	function used to convert the probability prediction from LR and LASSO LR into binary class prediction.

-./reduced-scripts
-	COVID-RSV_LASSO_RF_RF-NSx_SVM.Rmd	markdown file with the "reduced" scripts for RF, RF-NSx and SVM scripts, these have the hyperparameter search removed from the scripts and instead loads them from the ./hyperparam folder.
-	/hyperparam				contains the hyperparameters selected for the RF, RF-NSx and SVM scripts to reduce computation time.

 ./scripts
 	CP_LR.R 		LR model training and fitting on CP.